-Illinois State University is a good choice for students pursuing a Finance & Financial Management degree.
-Finance majors from Illinois State University earn a boost of approximately 3.1% over the typical income of finance majors.
-Illinois State University has one of the largest student bodies in Illinois.
+Florida State University is a wonderful decision for students pursuing a Finance & Financial Management degree.
+This school has one of the largest student bodies in Florida.

 It's hard to find a better school than University of Wisconsin - La Crosse if you wish to pursue Finance & Financial Management as a major.
 Based in La Crosse, Wisconsin, this institution is a sound option for students who enjoy the buzz of a substantial city.